How to Bet on Baseball: Run Line Betting

 One of the most popular options is the run line bet.
 This wager functions like the point spread that’s prominent in other sports, but there are some distinct nuances that you need to understand.

-We have all of the bases covered right here, from how this bet works to what to watch for on the odds board and how to handicap it.
+We have all of the bases covered right here, from how this Illinois sports betting option works to what to watch for on the odds board and how to handicap it.
 Let’s begin by taking a closer look at how the run line works.

 What is a run line bet in baseball?